cobaltt7/configs/README.md

 npm run lint:eslint
 ```

 Congrats!
-You've setup ESLint with @onedotprojects/eslint-plugin!
+You've set up ESLint with @onedotprojects/eslint-plugin!

 ## For All

 While this was made specifically for OneDot Projects, anyone can use it!

-If you have any feedback or require support, please open a discussion and I will
+If you have any feedback or require support, please open a discussion and I will get back to you as
-get back to you as soon as I can.
+soon as I can.

 ## Contributing

 Feel free to open pull requests, but don't be surprised when we close them.
-This
+This project rarely
-project rarely changes.
-However, if you really feel like it _should_ change,
-open an issue so we can discuss it!
+changes.
+However, if you really feel like it _should_ change, open an issue so we can discuss it!

 ## Authors